OleksMyronov/power_source_generator/README.md

 ### **!
 NOTE**

 #### **Successful LTSpice simulation doesn't mean successful circuit operation in reality.
 Check that there is no temperature, voltage, current or other component parameter limits exceeded.
 Use manufacturer documentation for specific component to verify actual parameter limits.**

+**Most demo circuits in LTSpice database have low input voltage and chip VCC pin connected directly to input voltage source.
+Setting different, high input voltage to chip does't break the simulation.
+You may fix this manually, adding voltage divider or resistor with zener diode in LTSpice.**

+For this project we use more than 1200 demo circuits from LTSpice database.
+It's also possible to optimize your own power supply circuit.
+You should add circuit .asc file to **pcb_dataset** folder and add your specific circuit description with basic parameters to **Power_supply.csv**.
+Then just add your description and new desired parameters to your request.
+Expanding circuit dataset would improve functionality.

 ## Installation
 1. Clone this repo to your local machine